 This is a celebration of the human voice and the wonderful vocal repertoire of the classical tradition, from the Baroque Period to the present.

 We have been in this space for four consecutive festivals and agree with comments received that we "have a wonderful and deluxe venue" for this special festival.

-Performances on the stage are arranged as in a recital; this is to say that several singers will be performing consecutively for the audience.
-After the recital group has finished, the adjudicator will then address the performers in the group with encouraging and constructive comments.
+Performances on the stage are arranged as in a recital; which means that several singers will be performing consecutively for the audience.
+After the recital group has finished, the adjudicator will address the performers in the group with encouraging and constructive comments.

 Prior to each recital group performance, the adjudicator secretary will first call members of the recital group up to the front row (reserved for singers) and collect original music books and/or scores to give to the adjudicator.